Undriling/Multi-app-friendly-UPI-QR-Code-Generator-With-Setting-an-Amount/README.md

-# Multi-app-friendly-UPI-QR-Code-Generator-With-Setting-an-Amount

-This is a UPI QR Code generator-
+# Multi-App-Friendly UPI QR Code Generator with Amount Setting
--> where we needs to download two libraries from terminal-1/qrcode(To generate qr) and 2/pillow(To save qr) -> we need UPI Id qr code format which is available in Google.Simply search UPI-Id qr code format in your browser.
+This is a Python-based web application that allows users to generate UPI QR codes compatible with multiple payment apps while providing the option to set a predefined amount for the transaction.
+This project is part of my personal portfolio, showcasing my skills in Python, Flask, and backend development.

+# Features
+Multi-app friendly UPI QR Code: Generates QR codes that work seamlessly across popular UPI-based payment apps (Google Pay, Paytm, PhonePe, etc.).
+- Set an Amount: Users can input a fixed transaction amount directly in the generated QR code.
+- Fast and Easy: Simply enter your UPI ID, amount (optional), and generate a ready-to-use QR code in seconds.
--> We have two options to generate qrcode-1/QR for only UPI-Id without set amy ammount or 2/Generate QR with UPI-id and ammount.
+- We have multiple options to generate qrcode :- 1/QR for only UPI-Id without set amy ammount or 2/Generate QR with UPI-id with setting an ammount.
--> We can make a multi app usable qr or we can make different qr for different payment apps.
+- We can make a multi app usable qr or we can make different qr for different payment apps.
--> We can save the qrcode in our gallery.
+- We can save the qrcode in our gallery.

+# Tech Stack
+- Python
+- Python’s qrcode library

+# Requirements
+- qrcode library (to generate qr)
+- pillow library (to save qr)
+- we need UPI Id qr code format which is available in Google.Simply or search UPI-Id qr code format in your browser.